-- As of 31st December 2022, the Consolidate Entity owe nothing to related parties.
-The directors of the related parties have agreed to defer settlement of repayment of their loan balance for at least a period of 12 months from the date of this report and have provided an undertaking that they will further support the Consolidated Entity's short-term working capital requirements; and - The Company will also consider additional capital raising activities through the issue of new share capital to supplement the advances received from related parties.
+- As of 31st December 2023, the Consolidate Entity owed nothing to related parties; and - The Company will also consider additional capital raising activities through the issue of new share capital to supplement the advances received from related parties.

 Accordingly, the Directors believe that the Consolidated Entity will be able to continue as a going concern and that it is appropriate to adopt the going concern basis in the preparation of the financial report.